Compliance Statement

 The following is a general summary of permit requirements for lucky squares style fundraisers in each Australian jurisdiction.
 This summary is provided for information only and does not constitute legal advice.
 Organisers should seek independent legal advice regarding their specific obligations.

 Minor gaming permits are required for most fundraising activities involving chance.
-Incorporated associations and registered charities may conduct certain activities without a permit below value thresholds.
+Incorporated associations and registered charities may conduct certain activities without a permit where the total prize value does not exceed $25,000.
 Relevant legislation: Lotteries and Art Unions Act 1901.

-Community and charity fundraising activities may require registration with the Victorian Commission for Gambling and Liquor Regulation (VCGLR).
-Incorporated associations have some exemptions.
+Community and charity fundraising activities may require registration with the Victorian Gambling and Casino Control Commission (VGCCC).
+Incorporated associations have some exemptions for activities where the total prize value does not exceed $5,000.
 Relevant legislation: Gambling Regulation Act 2003.

 Charitable gaming permits are required for most activities.
-The Charitable and Non-Profit Gaming Act 1999 provides exemptions for certain low-value activities conducted by eligible organisations.
+The Charitable and Non-Profit Gaming Act 1999 provides exemptions for Category 1 activities conducted by eligible organisations where the total prize value does not exceed $2,000.

-Lucky envelopes and similar games of chance conducted by approved associations require a permit from Consumer and Business Services.
+Lucky envelopes and similar games of chance conducted by approved associations may require a permit from Consumer and Business Services where the total prize value exceeds $5,000.
 Relevant legislation: Lotteries Act 2019.

 Most fundraising games of chance require a permit from the Gaming and Wagering Commission.
-Some exemptions apply for small-scale activities.
+Some exemptions apply for small-scale activities where the total prize value does not exceed $10,000.
 Relevant legislation: Gaming and Wagering Commission Act 1987.

 Permits are required for most fundraising activities involving chance.
+Exemptions may apply for eligible organisations where the total prize value does not exceed $5,000.
 Relevant legislation: Gaming Control Act 1993.

 Lottery permits are required for fundraising activities involving chance.
+Exemptions may apply for eligible organisations where the total prize value does not exceed $5,000.
 Relevant legislation: Lotteries Act 1964.

 Fundraising activities involving chance may require authorisation.
-Relevant legislation: Gaming Machine Act 2005 and associated regulations.
+Exemptions may apply for eligible organisations where the total prize value does not exceed $5,000.
+Relevant legislation: Gaming Control Act 1993 and associated regulations.

 6. Our Commitment